node-migrator-bot/tache.io/README.md

     GET /http://example.com
     Tache-endpoint: my-endpoint

-Tache.io will fetch the request specified by the URL, pass it through each transformation job in turn, and output the result to the client.
+Tache.io will fetch the request specified by the URL, following redirects (actually any 3xx HTTP response codes), pass it to your endpoint function, and output the result to the client.
 It'll also store a cache of the result on the server, ready for quick retrieval later.

 ## Usage